 - 3-4 Cups Gluten Free All Purpose Flour – we love the Pamela’s brand

-- Salt, Pepper, and Garlic Powder to Taste
+- Salt and Black Pepper to Taste

 - 1/2 Gallon of Vegetable Oil (this amount will vary based on your fryer)